fivetrans/FX-888D-Transformer-PCB-FX-888D-Transformer-PCB/src/kubernetes-helm/README.md

 ## Ingress and port forwarding

 When configuring [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) for your Kubernetes cluster, note that by default Kubernetes will bind to a specific interface's IP rather than localhost or all interfaces.
 This is why you need to use the Kubernetes Node's IP when connecting - even if there's only one Node as in the case of Minikube.
 Port forwarding in Remote - Containers will allow you to specify `<ip>:<port>` in either the `forwardPorts` property or through the port forwarding UI in VS Code.

+---

+_Note: This file was auto-generated from the [devcontainer-template.json](https://github.com/devcontainers/templates/blob/main/src/kubernetes-helm/devcontainer-template.json).
+Add additional notes to a `NOTES.md`._